 No more piecing together individual texts throughout the week like… Pick up bananas!
 Don’t forget to clean the windows!

-If you aren’t already sharing your calendars and lists, it’s time to start using this app as a couple.
+If you aren’t already sharing your calendars and lists, it’s time to sign up for a free Cozi account and start using the app as a couple.

 Getting a grasp on your finances as a couple is an important step in every relationship.

 As we discuss in our Couple’s Finance Guide, transparency, and getting debt-skeletons out of the closet allows for opportunities to get on a track together and refocus your life goals.

 Even for couples who already manage their finances on similar apps like Mint, Monarch pulls double-duty by allowing you link accounts and giving a better overall view of your finances as a couple.